1988–89 Kansas Jayhawks men's basketball team

 The 1988–89 Kansas Jayhawks men's basketball team represented the University of Kansas in the 1988–89 NCAA Division I men's basketball season, which was the Jayhawks' 91st basketball season.
 The head coach was Roy Williams, who served his 1st year at KU.
 The team played its home games in Allen Fieldhouse in Lawrence, Kansas.
-The season remains, as of the 2024 tournament, the most recent tournament Kansas failed to qualify for, due to an NCAA-imposed postseason ban imposed on KU for recruiting violations committed by former coach Larry Brown.
-It also remains, as of the 2023–24 season the last time Kansas failed to win 20 games.
+It is the most-recent season that KU failed to qualify for the NCAA Tournament, and that was due to an NCAA-imposed postseason ban imposed for recruiting violations committed by former coach Larry Brown.
+It also remains, as of the 2025–26 season the last time Kansas failed to win 20 games.